steventohme/CAPTCHER/README.md

 # CAPTCHER
-A Chrome Extension to Solve CAPTCHAs
+A Chrome Extension That Solves CAPTCHAs.

+See how to contribute: [Contribution Guide](CONTRIBUTING.md)